slowernews/wisdom-tldr/README.md

 We're all in sales.
 You're in sales anytime you interact with anybody.

 Sales used to be about information asymmetry but times are changing.<br>
-Now It's mostly applied persuasion and keeping relationships.
+Now it's mostly applied persuasion and keeping relationships.

 > *'When you go up in an hierarchy, the need of persuasion is higher.<br>
 To persuade up, focus in interests; to persuade down focus in emotions.'*